List of informally named dinosaurs: Biscoveosaurus

 "Biscoveosaurus" is the informal name of an ornithopod dinosaur specimen from the Early Maastrichtian age Snow Hill Island Formation of James Ross Island, Antarctica.
 It comes from the Cape Lamb Member of the formation, the same member as Morrosaurus, another basal ornithopod.
 As such, it's been suggested it may be a secondary specimen of that species, but as the holotype of Morrosaurus is fragmentary and doesn't overlap with the material of "Biscoveosaurus", this can't as yet be tested.
 The specimen consists of dentaries, teeth, a braincase, parts of the maxillae, forelimb elements, assorted vertebrae, and the pectoral girdle; this makes it unique compared to the other James Ross Island ornithopods, which do not have both cranial and postcranial remains.
-It has been estimated the animal would've been about 4-5 m in length.
+It has been estimated the animal would have been about 4-5 m in length.

 C

 Capitalsaurus

 "Capitalsaurus" is the informal genus name given to a tailbone belonging to a large theropod dinosaur that lived during the Early Cretaceous.
-It was discovered on January 28, 1898, by construction workers excavating a sewer at the intersection of Washington, D.C.'s First and F Streets SE.
+It was discovered on 28 January 1898, by construction workers excavating a sewer at the intersection of Washington, D.C.'s First and F Streets SE.
 The only known specimen, it was assigned two different species designations – Creosaurus potens and Dryptosaurus potens – and eventually overturned each time.
 In the 1990s, the paleontologist Peter Kranz asserted that it represented a unique type of dinosaur and assigned it the name "Capitalsaurus".
 He successfully campaigned through local schools to make "Capitalsaurus" the official dinosaur of Washington, D.C., which became law in 1998.
 A year later, the district further recognized F Street at the discovery site as Capitalsaurus Court.
-It designated January 28, 2001, as Capitalsaurus Day.
+It designated 28 January 2001, as Capitalsaurus Day.